LT-IntroToAI-SY2526/assignment-0-mtbartoli/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-[committing is esentialy saving and pushing is sending what you saved out sepretly]
+[committing is esentialy saving and pushing is sending what you saved out sepretly.]

 **3. What is a repository and what does it contain?**

-[]
+[the repository is the platform that all saved files and changes are on.
+The repository is open for others to see your work.]

 ---